|

 LED-oriented speed checkers, the CINE-CHECK displays the camera speed measurements in easy-to-read

+numerals.
 When filming computer or video monitors, it is very important to film at the proper speed.
 Otherwise,

 an irritating roll bar will appear on film.
 To select the proper filming speed, the scan rate of the